S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 Are you planning on quitting your job in the near future?
-If you are, you may be asked by your employer to conduct an exit interview.
-An exit interview is used by an employer to gather information on how to improve working conditions for future employees, build on existing best practices and assess your on the job satisfaction.
-Here are some tips on how to participate in an exit interview without harming your reputation or ruining your chance of getting a good reference in the future.
+If you are, your employer may ask you to participate in an exit interview.
+An exit interview is used by an employer to gather information on how to improve working conditions for future employees, build on existing best practices and assess your on-the-job satisfaction.

 If you've made the decision to participate in an exit interview after you quit your job, planning ahead for the interview will help ensure that you leave the job on the best possible terms.